browserbase/js-sdk/.changeset/rich-sheep-tickle.md

 "@browserbasehq/sdk": patch
 ---

-Preview release of the new Browserbase Codgen feature.
+Preview release of the new Browserbase Codegen feature.